We will update this FAQ page regularly, so encourage you to check for updates.

 The University objects to the view of the DfE that courses with in-person attendance on weekends cannot be classified as in-attendance courses.

-We are extremely concerned that maintenance loan payments to a number of our students have been abruptly blocked, putting them at risk of financial hardship, and that the position regarding repayments and future maintenance entitlements remain unclear.
+We are extremely concerned that maintenance loan payments to a number of our students have been abruptly blocked, putting them at risk of financial hardship, and that the position regarding repayments of targeted grants and future maintenance entitlements remain unclear.

 We continue to work closely with our delivery partner and Students’ Union to provide appropriate support and advice to impacted students.